 The Advantages of Simplicity versus Flashy Movements

 Conversely, performances that prioritize flashy movements often appear artificial and frivolous.
-The focus on intricate footwork and elaborate choreography diverts dancers' attention away from fully engaging with the music, feelings, and the partner, resulting in a performance that feels disconnected, contrived, cluttered, and superficial.
-Additionally, the focus on choreographed flashy movements can hinder dancers' ability to respond intuitively and exquisitely to changes in the music and their partner's cues, leading to a performance that feels rehearsed and robotic rather than spontaneous, vibrant, and expressive.
-The following is an example.
+Intricate footwork and elaborate choreography obscure the essence of tango, diverting dancers' attention away from fully engaging with the music, feelings, and the partner.
+The focus on choreographed flashy movements can hinder dancers' ability to respond intuitively to changes in the music and their partner's cues, leading to a performance that feels disconnected, contrived, cluttered, and superficial rather than spontaneous, authentic, vibrant, and expressive.
+The following is a sample.

-While this example seems extreme, vaunt and ostentation are not uncommon in tango.
-In our contemporary culture, where flaunting and pretense abound, it's important for tango enthusiasts to resist the urge to show off and instead focus on what truly matters: the music and the connection with the partner.
-By keeping things simple, minimizing the frills, and sticking to natural steps, dancers can create a tango experience that is much more intimate, moving and satisfying.
+Although this seems to be an extreme case, flaunt and ostentation are not uncommon in tango.
+In our contemporary culture, where gaudiness and pretense abound, it's important for tango enthusiasts to resist the urge to show off and instead focus on what truly matters: the music and the connection with the partner.
+By keeping things simple, minimizing the frills, and sticking to simple steps, dancers can create a tango experience that is much more intimate, soulful and satisfying.
 After all, it's not about putting on a show - it's about sharing a moment, heart to heart.
-(See Embracing Elegance: The Timeless Beauty of Tango.)
+(See Embracing Elegance.)

 No comments: